dthpham/sminterpolate/README.md

 ![](http://srv.dthpham.me/video/ink_sm.gif)

-Here is another example where the speed of the video remains constant but its frame rate has been increased from `30fps` to `60fps` with `butterflow`.
-The video has been slowed down to make the interpolated frame (marked `Src:
-N`) between original source frames more apparent.
+Here is another example where the frame rate has been increased from `30fps` to `60fps` with `butterflow`.
+The video has been slowed down to make the interpolated frame (marked `Src: N`) between original source frames more apparent.
 Playing it back in full speed would produce a "soap opera effect".

 See the [In Action](https://github.com/dthpham/butterflow/wiki/In-Action) page for more demonstrations.